Before we start please take a brief moment and look at the following two stock charts carefully!

 HAVING THE DAILY NEXT TO THE WEEKLY IS GREAT IF YOU CAN HANDLE THE INCREASED INFORMATION INPUT.

-I don’t believe that monthly charts can improve your edge but I am actually looking into them right now, so this is work in progress.
+I don’t believe that monthly charts can help improve your edge but I am actually looking into them right now, so this is work in progress.
+(Update January 2021: I wasn’t able to improve my trading by looking at the monthly charts, hence I dropped them again!)

 Daily charts are your bread and butter business and they flow with the daily rhythm of us humans.
 Remember that ‘there is always tomorrow’ and sometimes you simply have to ‘consult your pillow’.